5 min read / 25 May 2023 / Laura Garvin Gomez

 When you add in one or two of your favourite essential oils, you can also give your skin some real VIP treatment.

-Here we explain how to make whipped soap, giving you two different methods that are suitable for beginners and more experienced soap makers.
+Here we explain how to make the ideal whipped soap base recipe, giving you two different methods that are suitable for beginners and more experienced soap makers.

 What is whipped soap?